-If you’re new to Airbnb and want to use it on your trip to Bulgaria, you can click here to get up to $40 off your first stay with Airbnb!
+If you’re new to Airbnb and want to use it on your trip to Bulgaria, you can click here to browse the best Airbnbs in Bulgaria!

 If you have a little more money to spend and you would rather stay in higher-end hotels than Airbnb or hostels, then expect a room in a mid-range boutique hotel to cost somewhere around €50-75 per night, again depending on the hotel, the amenities in the room, and the season in which you are travelling.

 All in all, if you are trying to stick to a serious budget without sacrificing comfort in Bulgaria, I would recommend budgeting around €15 (or more) per person per night while there.

 Now that we’ve covered the prices of accommodation in Bulgaria, we need to discuss how much it will cost to get around while in the country.
 Unless you’re only planning a short city break and want to walk everywhere, then you’re going to need to account at least a small portion of your Bulgaria travel budget to transportation.